-3. Terminology
+4. Terminology

 PLAT is Provider side translator(XLAT) that complies with PLAT: [RFC6146].
-It translates N:1 global IPv6 packets to global IPv4 packets, and vice versa.
+It translates N:1 global IPv6 addresses to global IPv4 addresses, and vice versa.

 CLAT is Customer side translator(XLAT) that complies with CLAT: [RFC6145].
-It algorithmically translates 1:1 private IPv4 packets to global IPv6 packets, and vice versa.
-The CLAT function is applicable to a router or an end-node such as a mobile phone.
-CLAT SHOULD perform router function to facilitate packets forwarding through the stateless translation even if it is an end-node.
+It algorithmically translates 1:1 private IPv4 addresses to global IPv6 addresses, and vice versa. function is applicable to a router or an end-node such as a mobile phone.
+The CLAT SHOULD perform router function to facilitate packets forwarding through the stateless translation even if it is an end-node.
 In the case where the access network does not allow for a dedicated IPv6 prefix for translation, a NAT44 SHOULD be used between the router function and the stateless translator function.
-The CLAT as a common home router or 3G router is expected to perform gateway functions such as DHCP server and DNS proxy for local clients.
-The CLAT does not comply with the sentence "Both IPv4-translatable IPv6 addresses and IPv4-converted IPv6 addresses SHOULD use the same prefix." that is described on Section 3.3 in [RFC6052] due to using different IPv6 prefixes for CLAT-side and PLAT-side IPv4 addresses.
+The CLAT as a common home router or wireless 3GPP router is expected to perform gateway functions such as DHCP server and DNS proxy for local clients.
+The CLAT does not comply with the sentence "Both IPv4-translatable IPv6 addresses and IPv4converted IPv6 addresses SHOULD use the same prefix." that is described on Section 3.3 in [RFC6052] due to using different IPv6 prefixes for CLAT-side and PLAT-side IPv4 addresses.

-4. Motivation and Uniqueness of 464XLAT
+5. Motivation and Uniqueness of 464XLAT

-- 1. Minimal IPv4 resource requirements, maximum IPv4 efficiency through statistical multiplexing - 2.
-No new protocols required, quick deployment - 3.
-IPv6-only networks are simpler and therefore less expensive to operate
+- 1. Minimal IPv4 resource requirements, maximum IPv4 efficiency through statistical multiplexing. - 2.
+No new protocols required, quick deployment. - 3.
+IPv6-only networks are simpler and therefore less expensive to operate.

-5. Network Architecture
+6. Network Architecture